-What’s in the Heat & Cold Course?
+What’s in the Heat & Cold Certification Course?

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
-In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.
+In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
-However, the estimated time for this training is 90 - 120 min.
+However, the estimated time for this training is 1.5 – 2 hours.

 OSHA Standards: This course meets the following OSHA standards: